miguelanruiz/workshop-github-actions/docs/workshop/3-secrets-and-variables.md

 ![New repository secret](../images/example-create-a-secret.png)

 Now, create the `PYPI_API_TOKEN` secret and assign it an appropriate value.

-> [!TIP]
-> To use the secret in a GitHub Actions workflow follow [these instructions](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#using-secrets-in-a-workflow).
+To use the secret in a GitHub Actions workflow follow [these instructions](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#using-secrets-in-a-workflow).

 ## Create a Variable

 In the same page, let's create the `GIT_COMMIT_AUTHOR` variable at repository level.
 An example of the value below.
+To use the variable in a GitHub Action workflow follow [these instructions](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables#using-the-vars-context-to-access-configuration-variable-values).

 ```txt
 Juan Caviedes <juan.caviedes@neoris.com>
 ```

-> [!TIP]
-> To use the variable in a GitHub Action workflow follow [these instructions](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables#using-the-vars-context-to-access-configuration-variable-values).

 ## Best Practices